rtfenter/Applied-Intelligence-Systems-Series/README.md

 These projects each have their own repo and contribute to the broader Applied Intelligence portfolio.

 ### • Agent Behavior Sandbox
-A small interactive environment for visualizing how an agent processes tasks, rules, and constraints — and how behavior changes as signals drift.
+A small interactive environment for exploring how an agent interprets rules, tasks, and constraints — and how its behavior shifts as signals drift or conflict.
 - **Live Demo:** _coming soon_
 - **Repo:** https://github.com/rtfenter/Agent-Behavior-Sandbox

 ### • ML Input Drift Playground
 A lightweight tool showing how inconsistent inputs, missing context, or schema drift affect model predictions and stability.
 - **Live Demo:** _coming soon_